AaronGullickson/labs-wrangling-programming/README.md

 -   total number of persons unemployed
 -   total number of persons foreign-born

-## Cleaning Data Assignment
+## Recoding Variables Assignment

-For this assignment, you will take the two datasets produced in the last assignment and code some new variables.
-For the tract data you will also need to aggregate to the metro-level before coding variables.
-For this assignment you will complete the two sections under the "Organize IPUMS data" and "Organize tract data" headings in the `organize_data.R` script.

-### IPUMS Data
+For this assignment, you will code a new variable in the IPUMS dataset.
 You should use the `race` and `hispan` variables to code a new factor variable called `racecombo`.
 This variable should have the following categories:

 -   Non-Hispanic White
 -   Non-Hispanic Black